POL - 30.01.14 Special Events

 14.1.5 Loading in and out of the bowl is at the entrance between the Willis Commerce Building and Shepard Library, and the entrance between Annie Day and Rush Hall.

-14.1.6 Tarp must be placed under the grill at all times to protect the grass and sidewalks.
+14.1.6 Tarp must always be placed under the grill to protect the grass and sidewalks.

-14.1.7 Grills must be set-up in areas that is designated for grilling only.
+14.1.7 Grills must be set up in areas that are designated for grilling only.

-14.1.8 A fire extinguisher must be located near the grill at all times.
+14.1.8 A fire extinguisher must always be located near the grill.

 14.1.10 The fee for cleaning up the Library Bowl is $100 per hour.
-The fee for damages will be determined based on the damages.
+The fee for damages will be determined based on the damage.

 14.1.11 Grounds Department will furnish large trash carts and remove the trash carts after the event.

-14.1.12 All food must be catered by NCCU’s Dining Department.
-The requestor shall provide the Office of Special Events with a copy of the approval letter to use an outside vendor for a cook out.
-The letter should be attached to the reservation in FACES.
+14.1.12 All food must be catered by 1910 Catering.
+The requestor shall provide the Events & Conference Services with a copy of the approval letter to use an outside vendor for a cookout.
+The letter should be attached to the reservation in 1910 Booking.

-14.1.13 Music must be kept at a level that it does not disrupt daily business and academic activities.
+14.1.13 Music and the use of sound amplifying equipment near any campus building must be kept at a level that does not disrupt daily business (staff and faculty residing, working) and academic activities.

 15. Use of University Facilities and Summer Camp Rules

-15.1 All FACES schedulers and users must adhere to the following summer camp rules:
+15.1 All 1910 Booking Event Coordinators, Building Managers, and users must adhere to the following summer camp rules:

-15.1.1 All summer camps and conferences sponsored by the University, individual members of the faculty or administration, or off-campus groups which require the use of university facilities or services must request the use of such facilities online via FACES.
+15.1.1 All summer camps and conferences sponsored by the University, individual members of the faculty or administration, or off-campus groups which require the use of university facilities or services must request the use of such facilities online via 1910 Booking.

-15.1.2 Proper notification to Campus Police, Health and Safety and others in the case of emergencies or other issues during the course of the program(s) is required.
+15.1.2 Proper notification to Campus Police, Health and Safety and others in case of emergencies or other issues during the program(s) is required.

-15.1.3 A determination of the appropriate Facilities Use Fees and timely completion of all legal documents, insurance, waivers and other program documentation prior to the program start date.
+15.1.3 A determination of the appropriate Facilities Use Fees and timely completion of all legal documents, insurance, waivers, and other program documentation prior to the start date.

 16. North Carolina Central University Sponsored Camps’ Insurance Coverage

 16.1 Programs operated under University auspices (funds passing through University managed accounts), are covered by State/Campus Insurance Policies.
-However, the following documents are required to assure coverage under the plan:
+However, the following documents are required to ensure coverage under the plan:

 16.1.2 The campus also participates in a supplemental insurance plan that may be purchased to provide additional coverage from campers in the case of accidents and/or other injuries.
-Please contact the Office of Legal Affairs (919-530-6105) for more information regarding these policies.
+Please contact the Youth Programs and Camps at NCCU (919-530-5216) for more information regarding these policies.

 17.1.1 A Facility Use Agreement